sounkou-bioinfo/RBCFLib/README.md

 # RBCFLIB

 **RBCFLib** provides a minimalist and GWAS-VCF centric R wrapper for `htslib` and `bcftools`, enabling efficient manipulation of BCF/VCF genomic data files directly within R. The package includes bundled bcftools source code that is compiled during installation, then executes bcftools commands as optimized subprocesses through a C interface that handles piping, error capture, and process management.
-Some other convenience functions for common tasks are also provided including a custom index re-implementing the [`Seqminer2`](https://github.com/zhanxw/seqminer) vbi index format for fast random access.
+Some other convenience functions for common tasks are also provided including a custom index re-implementing the [`Seqminer2`](https://github.com/zhanxw/seqminer) single chromosome index format for fast random access to records.

 The goal of **RBCFLib** is to provide a minimalist infrastructure for performant R-based GWAS-VCF conversion and analysis tool as a fast and low dependency alternative to existing sumstats manipulation tools by leveraging the speed of [`bcftools munge`](https://github.com/freeseek/score).

-RBCFLib executes the full bcftools CLI as optimized subprocesses, ensuring compatibility with all bcftools features and plugins while maintaining high performance through efficient process management and piping.
+RBCFLib executes the full bcftools CLI as C Level subprocesses, ensuring compatibility with all bcftools features and plugins while maintaining high performance through efficient process management and piping.

 -   **BCFTools Executable Wrapper:** Execute any `bcftools` command directly from R using `BCFToolsRun()` - the package bundles the complete bcftools executable and runs it as optimized subprocesses with full error handling and output capture.

--   **Piping and Pipeline Support:** Create complex data processing workflows with idiomatic R syntax
-    -   **`BCFToolsPipeline`**: Chain multiple bcftools commands in efficient pipelines, with automatic process management and piping handled in optimized C code for maximum performance
+-   **Piping and Pipeline Support:**  `BCFToolsPipeline` creates bcftools data processing workflows with idiomatic R syntax, chaining multiple bcftools commands in efficient pipelines with automatic process management and piping implemented in optimized C code.

--   **Download Reference Genomes:** download human reference genomes and liftover files files with `DownloadHumanReferenceGenomes` .
+-   **Download Reference Genomes:** download human reference genomes and liftover files with `DownloadHumanReferenceGenomes` .

--   **Version Information:** Retrieve `htslib` and `bcftools` library versions using `HTSLibVersion()` and `BCFToolsVersion()`.
--   **Utility Functions:** Access the path to the bundled `bcftools` executable via `BCFToolsBinaryPath()` and the plugins `BCFTOOLS_PLUGINS()` installation directory
+-   **Utility Functions:** Access the path to the bundled `bcftools` executable via `BCFToolsBinaryPath()` and the plugins `BCFTOOLS_PLUGINS()` installation directory if you want to add custom plugins to the bundled bcftools or swap out the bcftools version.
+This might be useful if you want to use a custom compiled version of bcftools or it's plugins( e.g `bcftools pgs` which requires CHOLMOD but pre-compile versions are available here https://software.broadinstitute.org/software/score/ ).

 ## Installation

 ``` r